-“A Woman Under The Influence” was released in 1974. (same year The Godfather Part II came out) It received unanimous praise from critics and movie goers alike.
+“A Woman Under the Influence” was released in 1974. (same year The Godfather Part II came out) It received unanimous praise from critics and movie goers alike.
 Besides good reception, it managed to make money at the box office.
-A Woman Under The Influence became an eligible nominee at The Oscars for “Best Director” (John Casavetes) & “Best Actress.”
+A Woman Under the Influence became an eligible nominee at The Oscars for “Best Director” (John Cassavetes) & “Best Actress.”
 However, the film won nothing.
-As part of the 40th anniversary, the film alongside John’s works were released on a DVD boxset (later re-released on Blu-Ray) preserved by The Criterion Collection.
-Famous faces such as Adam Driver, Rooney Mara, Kathryn Hahn, Judd Apatow & Josh Brolin mentioned A Woman Under The Influence as one of their favorite films.
+As part of the 40th anniversary, the film alongside John’s works were released on a DVD boxset (later re-released on Blu-Ray) preserved by The Criterion Collection as spine number 250.
+Famous faces such as Adam Driver, Rooney Mara, Kathryn Hahn, Judd Apatow & Josh Brolin mentioned A Woman Under the Influence as one of their favorite films.
 The latter claims he’s seen it 40 times.

 Awards Season is ongoing until “The 94th Academy Awards” will air on March 2022.
 I’m gonna be brutally honest with you fellas, I’ve never seen a single John Cassavetes film.
 I wanted to give this one a shot, because I’m interested in seeing some films selected in The Criterion Collection before The Oscars air.

 Today’s review contains SPOILERS.
 If you haven’t seen the film, read at your own risk.
 Does A Woman Under the Influence still holds up?
 Let’s find out, shall we?
 A word of caution.
 If you’re a pure movie buff, you’re gonna be appalled on my opinion.
 I am not trying to make anybody mad.
 I just wanna share a personal opinion on a film with no intention to offend anyone who likes something they cherish.

 Yay & Nay Aspects

 Yay: Peter Falk & Gena Rowlands both did a decent job for their respective performances.

 Cinematography felt normal as it never showed signs of technical issues.